Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: Conclusion

 \section{Conclusion}

 This work showed that, although a fully truthful data-driven reconstruction of an Operational Design Domain (ODD) is not always possible, the proposed approach can sufficiently approximate the underlying ODD.
+This work also presents a formal, data-centric definition of ODD similarity, necessary for future data-driven ODD development.
 Importantly, the presented method ensures that the resulting ODD is deterministic, order-independent, and conservative, satisfying key Safety-by-Design requirements for certification.
 By using a kernel-based representation, the framework provides a mathematically rigorous means to define operational boundaries that are interpretable and tractable.
+This work presents the first fully automated, deterministic, and order-independent pipeline to derive ODDs from data using a kernel-based representation.
+Unlike prior data-centric approaches~\cite{Kaakai2023}, the proposed method makes no assumption about the parametric form of the ODD boundary, is invariant to sample ordering, and produces a certifiably bounded affinity function amenable to formal safety argumentation.
 Future work will focus on optimizing the kernel hyperparameter selection process.
 While this work focused on diagonal kernel parameter matrices to enhance robustness and interpretability, selectively extending the framework to model cross-dimensional dependencies could further improve expressiveness in tightly coupled systems.
 Such extensions would require careful constraints to preserve determinism and certifiability.
 Moreover, integrating temporal information represents a promising extension.
 Many operational constraints are inherently dynamic, and incorporating time-dependent kernels could enable the representation of evolving or context-dependent ODDs.
 This would be particularly relevant for systems operating in highly dynamic environments, such as air traffic management or autonomous driving.
 Finally, future work should explore tighter integration of kernel-based ODDs into certification workflows.
 This includes linking affinity thresholds to formal safety requirements, leveraging the representation for runtime assurance monitors, and studying how data-driven ODD updates can be performed in a controlled and certifiable manner.
 Such developments would further strengthen the role of data-driven ODDs as a practical tool for deploying safety-critical AI-based systems.